zakharteshukov/OBFUSCATION-SITE/README.md

-# GENERAL-SITE
+# OBFUSCATION-SITE

-General purpose website project.
+Code obfuscation and transformation project.

 ## Overview

-This is a general-purpose website repository.
+This repository contains tools and utilities for code obfuscation, source code transformation, and related security tools.

 ## Getting Started